 Body art/tattoos: Students may elect or be asked to cover body art/tattoos, especially if likely to be interpreted as offensive.
 If left uncovered, the student must be prepared to cover the tattoo at the request of others (faculty, staff, administration, clients, families, etc.).
 Coverings must be compatible with infection control measures.
-At the time of handbook publication, Cape Fear Valley Medical Center requires all body art/tattoos to be covered.
+Students must comply with agency specific guidelines.